Luis Guillorme: Minor leagues

 The New York Mets selected Guillorme in the 10th round of the 2013 Major League Baseball draft.
 He spent his first professional season with the Gulf Coast Mets where he slashed .258/.337/.283 with 11 RBIs in 41 games.
 He played 2014 with the Kingsport Mets and Savannah Sand Gnats, batting a combined .283 with 17 RBIs in sixty total games between both teams.
-He returned to Savannah in 2015 and was named the South Atlantic League MVP after he batted .381 with 55 RBIs, 18 stolen bases and a .746 OPS in 122 games.
+He returned to Savannah in 2015 and was named the South Atlantic League MVP after he batted .381 with 55 RBIs, 18 stolen bases and a .746 on-base plus slugging (OPS) in 122 games.
 In 2016, Guillorme started at shortstop for the Spanish national baseball team in the qualifying for the 2017 World Baseball Classic.
 He spent 2016 with the St. Lucie Mets where he posted a .263 batting average with one home run and 46 RBIs, and 2017 with the Binghamton Rumble Ponies where he batted .283 with one home run, 43 RBIs and a .706 OPS.

 During a spring training game in 2017, Miami Marlins infielder Adeiny Hechavarria accidentally let go of his bat while swinging at a pitch and sent it flying into the Mets dugout.
 Guillorme, who was standing at the dugout railing, casually reached up and caught the bat while his teammates scrambled to get out of the way.
 Highlights of the play went viral.